joma74/udemy-docker-k8s-tcg/README.md

 This app calculates fibonacci numbers for indices between 1 and 40.

-It provides a browser based interface for input of index and displaying the then calculated fibonacci number.
+It provides a browser based interface for input of index (GUI section "Enter your index") and displaying the then calculated fibonacci number (GUI section "Calculated values").

 The calculation of fibonacci numbers is - for the sake of making the application technically more interesting - deemed resource intensive.
-Therefore the application saves seen indices into a database and seen indices plus it's fibonacci number in a key-value store.
+Therefore the application saves seen indices into a database (GUI section "Indexes I have seen") and seen indices plus it's fibonacci number in a key-value store(GUI section "Calculated values").

 Note that